Golden46/InventorySystem/docs/tutorial.md

 ```

 >[!IMPORTANT]
-> At this stage you need to remember to uncomment out the code in the `PlayerInventory` script from earlier.
+> At this stage you need to remember to uncomment out the code in the `PlayerInventory` script from earlier if you went and did that to remove the errors.
+If you would like, you can do the same in this script for every reference to `InventorySlot`.